edErikson/MultiTranslate/README.md

     print(f'{word}: {translation}')
 ```

 Each function opens and closes a session to interact with the database, fetching the required data and returning it in a format that's easy to work with.
-The use of SQLAlchemy's ORM capabilities ensures that the code is clean, efficient, and maintainable.